|

 there Bri," Kor whispered, "It doesn't belong here."
 Onimex

-stopped pontificating to access his new reality.
-There was no
+stopped pontificating and focused on this new reality.
+There was

 way that Kor could actually be seeing him.
 It was simply, and